pq-code-package/mlkem-c-aarch64/README.md

 After running `nix develop` you should automatically have a number of support scripts in your PATH:

 - [`format`](scripts/format) formats all files.
 The format is enforced by our CI, so you should run this script prior to committing.
+- [`tests`](scripts/tests) run functional, kat tests natively or emulate them using `QEMU`.
+For information on how to use the script, please refer to the `--help` option.

 ## Call for contributors